aMarCruz/react-native-text-size/README.md

 If you provide the `width`, the measurement will apply the restriction and take into account the automatic line breaks, in addition to the explicit ones.

+**NOTE:**

+Although this function is accurate and provides complete information, it can be heavy if the text is a lot, like the one that can be displayed in a FlatList.
+For these cases, it is better to use `flatHeights` which is much faster.

 <a name="tsmeasureparams"></a>**TSMeasureParams**

 JS object with the text to measure, the maximum width, and properties like ones in the react-native [`<Text>`](https://facebook.github.io/react-native/docs/text) component.